OLIMEX/DIY-LAPTOP/SOFTWARE/README.md

 # DIY-LAPTOP
-Do It Yourself Open Source Hardware and Software Modular Hacker's Friendly Laptop
+Do It Yourself Open Source Hardware and Open Souurce Software Modular Hacker-Friendly Laptop